Malta, Gozo & Comino - Information, holidays, hotels, apartments, attractions and places of interest, flights

 • The good news for UK tourists and bad news for continental tourists is that the driving is on the left, the same as the UK.

-• The roads are full of potholes which could be a good thing because this reduces speed, and the island is small so the slower speed does only extends driving time by a few minutes
+• The roads are full of potholes which could be a good thing because this reduces speed, and the island is small so the slower speed does only extends the driving time by a few minutes

 • The quality of local hire cars is also debatable, such things as important items such as lights and brakes, may not be to the standard you would expect in the UK.
 Because of this I would recommend the use of international car hire companies.
+Also, make sure you pay extra on insurance to cover damage to your car.
+Look for any damage on the car when you receive it and have written proof if there is any.

 Restaurants